sussmanLab/cellGPU/doc/markdown/CONTRIBUTING.md

 ## Voronoi branch

-1. The current implementation of the test-and-repair scheme should eventually be ported over to a fully GPU-accelerated scheme; this, after all, was the initial motivation for using the Chen and Gotsman "candidate 1-ring" approach instead of a more conventional star-splaying method.
-High priority.
-Currently being done in collaboration with Diogo Pinto.

-2. The current implementation is restricted to square periodic domains.
+1. The current implementation is restricted to square periodic domains.
 Extensions to non-square periodic domains should be trivial; extensions to fixed boundary conditions would be interesting.
 Medium priority.

-3. The SPV model has a natural extension to 3D models (see the work of M. Merkel).
+2. The SPV model has a natural extension to 3D models (see the work of M. Merkel).
 The CPU-branch implementation would be straightforward; the GPU branch may take a bit more thought.
 Medium priority.

 ## Vertex model branch

 1. Extend to allow more general changes to the network topology.
-High priority.
+High priority, and a branch has this partially completed

 2. Allow fixed boundaries and edges.
 High priority.